 - Shake Him Till He Rattles / It's Cold Out There

-- A post-Beat tale set in San Francisco’s North Beach and the story of an ex-con trying to make it on the outside.
-Kurt Vonnegut called Braly’s On the Yard “surely the great American prison novel.”
-Ed Gorman called Shake Him “one of the best novels Gold Medal ever published.”
+- Shake Him is a post-Beat tale set in San Francisco’s North Beach, and It's Cold is the story of an ex-con trying to make it on the outside.
+Author Ed Gorman called Shake Him Till He Rattles, "one of the best novels Gold Medal ever published."
+And literary historian H. Bruce Frankin claimed that It's Cold Out There "reminds me of Nathanael West at his best."
 Two underground classics back in print!